Stuyvesant Wainwright: Early life

-Wainwright was born in New York City, the son of Carroll Livingston Wainwright (1899–1967) and Edith Catherine Gould (1901–1937), daughter of financier George Jay Gould (1864-1923) and Edith M. Kingdon (1864-1921).
-His siblings were Carroll L. Wainwright Jr. (1925–2016) and Caroline Wainwright (d.
-1969), and his paternal grandparents were Stuyvesant Wainwright (d.
-1975) and Caroline Smith Snowden.
+Wainwright was born in New York City, the son of Carroll Livingston Wainwright (1899–1967) and Edith Catherine Gould (1901–1937), daughter of financier George Jay Gould (1864–1923) and Edith M. Kingdon (1864–1921).
+His siblings were Carroll L. Wainwright Jr. (1925–2016) and Caroline Wainwright (1924–1969), and his paternal grandparents were Stuyvesant Wainwright (1863–1930) and Caroline Smith Snowden (1865–1960).
 His grandmother later married Carl F. Wolff.
 He was a great-nephew of General Jonathan Mayhew Wainwright (1883–1953), a four star-general who was the hero of Bataan and commander of the U.S. forces in the Philippines during World War II.
 His uncle, Loudon Wainwright, was the father of Loudon Wainwright Jr. (his cousin), and the grandfather of Loudon Wainwright III, the singer and songwriter, himself the father of Rufus Wainwright, Martha Wainwright, and Lucy Wainwright Roche.

-In 1927, his family moved to East Hampton, New York where they built an imposing house called "Gulf Crest," that was valued at $350,000 in 1937.
+In 1927, his family moved to East Hampton, New York, where they built an imposing house called "Gulf Crest," that was valued at $350,000 in 1937.
 His parents divorced in 1932, and his mother married Sir Hector MacNeal, the Scottish shipowner.
-He attended Lawrenceville School for 1936 - 37, playing on the tennis team and residing in Dickinson House.
-He then attended the Westminster School, Simsbury, Connecticut and, later, graduated from Yale Law School in 1947.
+He attended Lawrenceville School in 1936–37, playing on the tennis team and residing in Dickinson House.
+He then attended the Westminster School, Simsbury, Connecticut, and graduated from Yale Law School in 1947.